wacl-york/geos-chem-schedule/README.md

 2015-04-01
-Updated the naming scheme of the log to month.geos.log
+Updated the naming scheme of the log to month.geos.log Changed from an error if the job name is over 9 characters to truncating the name to only 9 characters.

 2015-02-18
 Added options to submit arguments from the command line instead of the UI